veerababu74/nsx-widget/README.md

 - 🤖 **Advanced AI**: Integrated with Nexus AI v3 API for intelligent responses
 - 💡 **Smart Suggestions**: AI provides follow-up questions and topic suggestions
-- 👍 **Interactive Reactions**: Like/dislike functionality with visual feedback
+- 👍 **Smart Reactions**: Context-aware like/dislike system that appears only for recent responses
 - 🌐 **Universal**: Works on ANY website - WordPress, Shopify, React, Vue, vanilla HTML
 - 📱 **Mobile Optimized**: Perfect responsive experience on all devices
 - ⚡ **Lightweight**: ~30KB minified, no dependencies